-With 6 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent), the Blue Cash Preferred card offers the best cash back for groceries available on a rewards card.
-It’s also one of the few cards to offer 6 percent back on select U.S. streaming services, and the 3 percent cash back on transit and U.S. gas station purchases, making it a front-runner for commuting shoppers.
+With 6 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), the Blue Cash Preferred card offers the best cash back for groceries available on a rewards card.
+It’s also one of the few cards to offer 6 percent back on select U.S. streaming services and 3 percent cash back on transit and U.S. gas station purchases, making it a front-runner for commuting shoppers.

 Best for rotating categories: Chase Freedom Flex℠

 The Chase Freedom Flex edges out other rotating category cards like the Discover it® Cash Back because of its extra ongoing reward categories.
 You can earn unlimited 5 percent back on Lyft purchases (through March 2022) and Chase Ultimate Rewards travel with another 3 percent on dining and drugstore purchases to boot.

-The Reserve card is also excellent for grocery rewards, since the Pay Yourself Back feature allows you to cover grocery store purchases through Apr.
+The Reserve card is also excellent for grocery rewards, since the Pay Yourself Back feature allows you to cover grocery store purchases through Sept.
 30, 2021, at a boosted 1.5-cent value per point redeemed.
-Plus, grocery store purchases can be covered by the Reserve’s annual $300 travel credit until Jun.
-30, 2021.
+Plus, grocery store purchases will count toward the Reserve’s annual $300 travel credit through Dec.
+31, 2021.

-The card is also a great choice for those whose budgets are more flexible, as it comes with 3 percent back in a category of your choice (from six options) that you can change once per month.
+The card is also a great choice for those whose budgets are more flexible, as it comes with 3 percent back in one category of your choice (from six options) that you can change once per month.
 That way, you can pair your grocery earnings with cash back on purchases such as travel, home improvement or dining based on what matches your spending.
 Just keep in mind that your 2 percent and 3 percent rewards categories share a $2,500 in combined purchases per quarter spending limit (then 1 percent back).